 Things to do:

-- Take a casual trek: There are tons of great treks to tackle in the park, no matter your time frame.
-Check with the park rangers and they can advise you on the best trek to suit you – there are many great waterfalls to visit and the steep Bukit Warisan trek has astounding sunrise and sunset views of the rainforest.
+Take a casual trek: There are tonnes of great treks to tackle in the park, no matter your time frame.
+Check with the park rangers and they can advise you on the best trek to suit you – there are many great waterfalls to visit and the steep Bukit Warisan Trek has astounding sunrise and sunset views of the rainforest.

 Where to go next?